GreptimeTeam/docs/docs/v0.7/en/reference/sql/range.md

 `TO` option along with `RANGE` option and `ALIGN INTERVAL` determine the time range windows.
 Please refer to [Time Range Window](/user-guide/query-data/sql.md#time-range-window) for details.

 The default value of `TO` option is current query timezone.
-To set the timezone, please refer to [Timezone Settings](../../user-guide/query-data/timezone.md).
+To set the timezone, please refer to [MySQL client](/user-guide/clients/mysql.md#time-zone) or [PostgreSQL client](/user-guide/clients/postgresql.md#time-zone).
 Other valid `TO` options are:

 |     TO      |                                     DESCRIPTION                                      |
 | :---------: | :----------------------------------------------------------------------------------: |